jondale/serpcoin/README.md

 When printing out the pages you need to make sure you can set the DPI to the same value set in the configuration file (Default: 600).
 Additionally, a lot of programs default to scaling the pages so that will need to be turned off.
-I open the files in GIMP and then when printing I set the options on the Image Options tab.
+I open the files in GIMP and then when printing I set the options on the Image Settings tab inside the print dialog.

 ===